 Take This Gorgeous Fall Foliage Road Trip To See South Carolina Like Never Before

 Each year the fall season brings with it the promise of a sunburst of colors in much of the Palmetto State as the trees morph into living art exhibits.
 If you’re planning an excursion to take in the sights, then the Farmer’s Almanac is predicting peak fall foliage from October 19th through November 4th.
 We’ve put together a road trip on one of the upstate’s scenic byways that’ll have you enjoying the sights, sounds, and even the smell of fall as you meander along the highway.
 We’ve even added some points of interest to see along the way, and we’ve got a Road Trip Essentials Packing List & Guide that will help you plan your trip.
 Embark on this scenic adventure and experience the best fall foliage in South Carolina.

 If you’ve ever been one to ask, “Does South Carolina have fall foliage?” now you know!
 South Carolina fall foliage is unbelievably gorgeous.
 The window of opportunity to see the leaves changing colors is so small, which is different from our friends who live in the northern areas of the country, and it makes the event even more special.
-This fall foliage road trip through South Carolina’s beautiful upstate is perfect for seeing our state like you’ve never seen it before.
+This fall foliage road trip through South Carolina’s beautiful upstate is perfect for seeing our state as you’ve never seen it before.

 Will you take this road trip to see the best fall foliage in South Carolina?
 Is autumn your favorite season?
 What are your favorite things to do in fall in South Carolina?
 We’d love to know in our comments!